purin-san/cinnamon-latte-setup/README.md

 **If the Digital Clock is the wrong size:**
 - Right-click on the Digital Clock dock and press `Configure Digital Clock`
-- Scroll down and choose `Choose Style`
+- Scroll down and click on `Choose Style`
 - Choose your preferred text size

 **If the System Monitoring widgets are not shown / not shown correctly:**